The mass of the Milky Way from satellite dynamics: Method

 For each \auriga{} galaxy, we identify the brightest 10 satellites galaxies at a distance between $40$ and $300\kpc$ from the halo centre.
 These objects represent our mock observational sample of the MW-like satellite systems.
 We then apply the $(E,L)$ mass determination method to each of the 30 \auriga{} systems.

 Fig. \ref{fig:AurigaTestingRatio} shows the ratio of estimated to true masses, as well as the associated uncertainties for each \auriga{} galaxy.
-We find that for 20 out of the 30 systems, or $67\%$, the estimated mass agrees with the true value to the 68\% confidence interval, exactly as expected from the statistics.
+We find that for 19 out of the 30 systems, or $63\%$, the estimated mass agrees with the true value to the 68\% confidence interval, approximately as expected from the statistics.
+This performance is very good especially when taking into account that around a third of the \auriga{} systems are unrelaxed (see Sec. \ref{Sec:EagleSims} for relaxation criteria).
 We have checked that the other two methods, using only $L$ and only $E$, are similarly successful.
 This test demonstrates the accuracy of our method for determining halo masses and confirms that our error estimates are realistic and robust.